-By bringing together first-generation migrant theatre makers and scholars, working in a range of disciplines, The Migrant Institute Project aims to explore how experiences of migration across the UK are shaping new forms of self-representation and performance practice.
-The team will particularly focus on the theme of (non)belonging in this context, examining identity and memory in performance.
-The project will create spaces to map, debate and share new perspectives on these issues.
+By bringing together first-generation migrant theatre makers and scholars, working in a range of disciplines, The Migrant Institute Project explored how experiences of migration across the UK are shaping new forms of self-representation and performance practice.
+The team particularly focused on the theme of (non)belonging in this context, examining identity and memory in performance.
+The project created spaces to map, debate and share new perspectives on these issues.

-The team will pursue two main activities in their research:
+The team pursued two main activities in their research:

 - Investigating the context in which migrant artists operate in Bristol and the South West.

-- An event in Bristol featuring a workshop and roundtable discussions that will enable migrant artists and scholars to meet and exchange ideas on artistic methodologies that deal with migration in the shifting UK climate.
+- An event in Bristol featuring a workshop and roundtable discussions that enabled migrant artists and scholars to meet and exchange ideas on artistic methodologies that deal with migration in the shifting UK climate.

 Who are the team and what do they bring?

-By developing understanding of the research context and fostering partnerships with artists and scholars, this research will serve as the basis for future funding bids.
+By developing understanding of the research context and fostering partnerships with artists and scholars, this research served as the basis for future funding bids.

 Throughout the project, the researchers co-authored a collection of ‘intervention papers’, hosted a ‘wrap-up debate’ and composed a collaborative poem.